 PC: Do you think a future generation of higher rational thought and scientific temper is possible?
 How do we achieve that?

 PMB: In some ways, it is happening.
-There are organisations like the Karnataka Rajya Vijnana Parishat and the Jana Vignana Vedika in Andhra Pradesh which have hundreds of thousands of members spreading scientific temper.
-There are organisations all over the country like the Paschim Banga Vigyan Mancha and Marathi Vidnyan Parishad which are doing very well.
+There are organizations like the Karnataka Rajya Vijnana Parishat and the Jana Vignana Vedika in Andhra Pradesh which have hundreds of thousands of members spreading scientific temper.
+There are organizations all over the country like the Paschim Banga Vigyan Mancha and Marathi Vidnyan Parishad which are doing very well.
 They are making every effort to spread scientific temper.
-Being connected with all these organisations, I can say with confidence that they are doing very good work.
+Being connected with all these organizations, I can say with confidence that they are doing very good work.

-PC: What are the challenges that these organisations face?
+PC: What are the challenges that these organizations face?